jh603/ChemMCP/site/content/dev-guide.md

 ## Step 4: Test Your Tool

-You can write a script, or use Jupyter Notebook, or any other tools you like, to test your tool.
+You can write a script, or use Jupyter Notebook, or any other ways you like, to test your tool.
 Basically, initialize an instance of your tool class, and check if the tool works as expected.

 ```python
 import os